scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

   winning nodes for the player.

 Notice that `winning_node?` and `losing_node?` are defined recursively.
+This indicates that while a node itsself might not immediately result in victory, if anywhere down the line a victory is inevitable a node is still a winner.

 ## Phase II: `SuperComputerPlayer`

 Write a subclass of `ComputerPlayer`; we'll override the `#move` method to use our `TicTacToeNode`.

-In the `#move` method, build a `TicTacToeNode` from the current board.
-Next, iterate through the children.
-If there is a winning node, pick that move.
-Else, try to avoid a losing node.
+In the `#move` method, build a `TicTacToeNode` from the board stored stored in the `game` passed in as an argument.
+Next, iterate through the `children` of the node we just created.
+If any of the children is a `winning_node?` for the mark passed in to the `#move` method, `return` that node's `prev_move_pos` because that is the position that causes a certain victory!
+I told you we would use that later!

+If none of the `children` of the node we created are `winning_node?`s, that's ok.
+We can just pick one that isn't a `losing_node?` and return its `prev_move_pos`.
+That will prevent the opponent from ever winning, and that's almost as good.
+To make that even more clear: if a winner isn't found, pick one of the children of our node that returns `false` to `losing_node?`.

-Run your TTT game with the `SuperComputerPlayer`.
-Make sure you can never win!
+Run your TTT game with the `SuperComputerPlayer` and weep tears of shame because you can't beat a robot at tic tac toe.